lexik/LexikJWTAuthenticationBundle/Resources/doc/5-encoder-service.rst

 .. note::

-    You can use the ``lexik_jwt_authentication.encoder.crypto_engine`` and
+    You can use the ``lexik_jwt_authentication.encoder.signature_algorithm`` parameter
-    ``lexik_jwt_authentication.encoder.signature_algorithm`` parameters
-    that represent the corresponding configuration options by injecting them as argument of the encoder's service, then use them through the library on which the encoder is based on.
+    that represents the corresponding configuration option by injecting this as argument of the encoder's service.

     See the :doc:`configuration reference <1-configuration-reference>` for
     more information.